Feliz-SZK/Linux-Decoded/Fix Scrollbar in Kde Desktop(Folder View).md

 systemsettings5
 ```

->Everything's Done and You're good to go.
+>Now, Everything's Done and You're good to go.